-With the trend of businesses moving their operations more and more to the Cloud, this need for data security is paramount.
-Simply creating an instance within the Cloud does not mean that data is secure unless significant steps are taken by leveraging Virtual Private Clouds.
+With the trend of businesses moving their operations more and more to the cloud, this need for data security is paramount.
+Simply creating an instance within the cloud does not mean that data is secure unless significant steps are taken by leveraging Virtual Private Clouds.

 Even then, assuming the services that are available will completely meet the security needs of the business is an invitation for disaster.
-If data is compromised, the road to recovery is a long and painful process which, unfortunately, not always successful.
+If data is compromised, the road to recovery is a long and painful process which, unfortunately, is not always successful.

 The ClearScale Solution

 One mobile payment company was very much aware of this risk.
 With data centers located around the world, this company had volumes of sensitive customer payment data that had to be stored and accessed in a way that allowed them to be Payment Card Industry (PCI) compliant.
 With these challenges in their mind, they engaged with ClearScale, an AWS Certified Premier Partner, to design a fully secure Virtual Private Cloud (VPC) to provide complete security and redundancy of the customer data while still allowing low latency transfer of data between their global locations.